-Dr. Cynthia Campbell is the Psychological Sciences Internship Coordinator, and she is in charge of reviewing and approving all internship applications, and instructing the internship course.
-Dr. Campbell’s email: email@example.com
+Dr. Mary Pritchard is the Psychological Sciences Internship Coordinator, and she is in charge of reviewing and approving all internship applications, and instructing the internship course.
+Dr. Pritchard’s email: email@example.com

 Steps to take after finding an internship opportunity:

-Once the internship application has been completed and submitted, it gets received by the Psychological Sciences Coordinator Dr. Cynthia Campbell.
-As a final step in the process of obtaining departmental approval, Dr. Campbell will then ask the student to submit a college level essay detailing how their internship and psychology course work intersect.
+Once the internship application has been completed and submitted, it gets received by the Psychological Sciences Coordinator Dr. Mary Pritchard.
+As a final step in the process of obtaining departmental approval, Dr. Pritchard will then ask the student to submit a college level essay detailing how their internship and psychology course work intersect.
 In their essay, students should incorporate how the internship will be an extension or incorporation of what they have learned through their courses in the Psychological Sciences Department.
 “College Level” is identified by professional writing as well as a clear demonstration of critical thinking.

-Once Dr. Campbell has received the students’ essay, she will then be able to approve the application.
+Once Dr. Pritchard has received the student’s essay, she will then be able to approve the application.
 Information will then be sent to their site supervisor for approval and then on to the registrar to enroll the student in PSYC 493 – Psychology Internship.
 Students will be expected to complete assignments asynchronously while completing their internship hours.

-To gain further understanding on internships and other field experiences, please refer to the additional resources page.
+To gain further understanding of internships and other field experiences, please refer to the additional internship resources page.

 Other Experiential Opportunities: